HG-Lane: High-Fidelity Generation of Lane Scenes under Adverse Weather and Lighting Conditions without Re-annotation: Experiment

 \subsection{Experimental Details}

-\textbf{Generate Images by Our Framework.} Our framework employs ComfUI for workflow design.
-The experiment is conducted on an Nvidia GeForce RTX 3090 GPU with 24 GB of memory, running the Ubuntu 24.04 operating system.
+\textbf{Generate Images by Our Framework.} Our framework employs ComfyUI for workflow design.
+The experiment is conducted on an NVIDIA GeForce RTX 3090 GPU with 24 GB of memory, running the Ubuntu 24.04 operating system.
 The programming language used is Python 3.8.0, and the PyTorch 1.13.1 framework is employed.
 Reverse Diffusion 1 and 2 used the Euler sampler and the Karras scheduler, with a sampling step size of 30 and cfg = 6.0.

 \textbf{Lane Detection Experiment.} Using our benchmark, we tested SOTA and highly cited lane detection models from recent years.
 We employed the environment required by the official code of each model.
-Given the wide range of hardware requirements, we conducted the tests on multiple servers with different specifications.
-We uniformly set the training epochs = 12, and use the best model to test.
+Given the wide range of hardware requirements, we conducted the tests on multiple servers with different specifications and used the best model to test.